On the (In)Security of Loading Machine Learning Models: Sharing Machine Learning Models

 \textit{``\texttt{safe\_mode}: Boolean, whether to disallow unsafe lambda deserialization.
 When \texttt{safe\_mode=False}, loading an object has the potential to trigger arbitrary code execution.
 This argument is only applicable to the Keras v3 model format.
 Defaults to \texttt{True}.''}~\cite{KerasSavingLoading}

 This option addresses a key risk: Keras supports \texttt{Lambda} layers, which can wrap arbitrary Python expressions as \texttt{Layer} objects.
 When serialized, these layers may embed Python bytecode representing custom logic.
-If \texttt{safe\_mode} is disabled, this bytecode is deserialized and may execute at load time.
+If \texttt{safe\_mode} is disabled, this bytecode is deserialized and will execute at load time.
 In such cases, the \texttt{.keras} format becomes hybrid, combining data with executable code.
 Additionally, developers may allow custom, potentially \textit{``unsafe''} types by using a specific decorator~\cite{KerasSavingLoading}.
 In earlier versions, complete models were saved in the HDF5 format (\texttt{.h5}).
-Although this format also stores architecture, weights, and training configuration in a single file, it is now advertised as \textit{``legacy''}: in Keras 3, using the \texttt{.h5} extension in \texttt{model.save()} raises a warning.
+Although this format also stores architecture, weights, and training configuration in a single file, it is now advertised as \textit{``legacy''}: in Keras 3, loading an \texttt{.h5} file raises a warning.